AhmedSeemalK/Enterprise-Inference/ida/README.md

 ## Manage Models: Add or remove models.

-#### Add Worker Node:
-##### Precautions:
-WARNING: Adding a node that is already managed by another Kubernetes cluster or has been manually configured using kubeadm, kubelet, or other tools can cause severe disruptions to your existing cluster.
-This may lead to issues such as pod restarts, service interruptions, and potential data loss.

-#### Remove Worker Node:
-##### Precautions:
-CAUTION: Removing the Inference LLM Model will also remove its associated services and resources, which may cause service downtime and potential data loss.
-This action is irreversible.

-## Manage Models: Add or remove models.
-### Add LLM Model
+### Deploy LLM Model
-This option allows you to deploy a new LLM model on the Kubernetes cluster.
+This option allows you to deploy a new LLM model on the Inference Cluster.

 #### Example:
 `````